Ohio State Route 750: History

 SR 750 was established in 1937, ran from SR 257 to its junction with SR 315.
-In 1997, SR 750 was extended eastward from SR 315, crossing Olentangy River and US 23 via Powell Road, then following Polaris Parkway around to a new eastern terminus at I-71 in the far northern end of Columbus.
+In 1997, SR 750 was extended eastward from SR 315, crossing the Olentangy River and US 23 via Powell Road, then following Polaris Parkway around to a new eastern terminus at I-71 in the far northern end of Columbus.
 Ten years later, a new interchange was built for Gemini Place at I-71, north of SR 750.
 The interchange would relieve traffic in the area.
 The next year, SR 750's westernmost portion was re-routed to the south, onto an all-new alignment that brought its western terminus in line with the intersection of SR 257 and County Road 126 (Glick Road), after an expansion to the Columbus Zoo.
 In September 2013, a slope stabilization project began for SR 315, and turn lanes are currently being added for SR 315 and SR 750's intersection.